shivangipatel2508/shivangipatel2508/README.md

 ## 🎓 Education

 - **Current**: MSc IT at GLS University (2025–present)
-- **Previous**: Silver Medalist in BSc IT with 2nd rank and best Female Student in BSc IT at GLS University (2021–2024)
+- **Previous**: Silver Medalist in BSc IT and best Female Student in BSc IT at GLS University (2021–2024)

 ---